Understanding Bipolar Disorder

 • Benzodiazepines

 Each of these medications helps with either a manic or depressive episode.
-Doctors may be careful to prescribe Benzodiazepines because they are addictive.
-But Benzos may simultaneously help with manic episodes and withdrawal symptoms.
+Doctors may be careful to prescribe benzodiazepines because they are addictive.
+But benzos may simultaneously help with manic episodes and withdrawal symptoms.

 Cognitive Behavioral Therapy